-Greg Alderson and Associates (GAA) have been engaged by Look up and Live Pty Ltd to update the Traffic Management Plan from previous events for the Falls Festival Byron at North Byron Parklands in Yelgun that is to be held during the New Year's period of 2017/18.
-The festival will be held from 31 December 2017 to 2 January 2018.
-Camper bump in will commence on Saturday 30 December 2017.
-The camping areas close in the afternoon of 3 January 2018.
+Greg Alderson and Associates (GAA) have been engaged by Look up and Live Pty Ltd to update the Traffic Management Plan from previous events for the Falls Festival Byron at North Byron Parklands in Yelgun that is to be held during the New Year's period of 2018/19.
+The festival will be held from 31 December 2018 to 2 January 2019.
+Camper bump in will commence on Saturday 29 December 2018, allowing an additional day for arrivals of camping patrons compared to previous events.
+The camping areas close in the afternoon of 3 January 2019.